Hot Swappable Mechanical Keyboards: The Ultimate Guide

 • Tactile: A noticeable “bump” you can feel in the middle of the keystroke, providing feedback that you’ve activated the key.
 Great for typing.

 • Clicky: A similar bump to tactiles, but with an added audible “click” sound.
-Incredibly satisfying, but maybe not the best for an open office!
+Incredibly satisfying, but perhaps not ideal for an open office!

 Our Picks for the Best Mechanical Keyboard in 2026